Dax0s/vu/README.md

 The DOSBox config file should be located in `~/.dosbox/dosbox-<version>.conf`

 1. Create a directory on your local drive which we will be using as a drive in DOSBox
-*I recommend on using the 8086 folder which came with this repo `<RepoLocation>/Subjects/komparch/8086`*
+*I recommend using the 8086 folder which came with this repo `<RepoLocation>/Subjects/komparch/8086`*
 2. Create a new folder called `Programs` in the directory created previously
     **Note: This folder's creation is mandatory, it's required to add tasm to PATH**
 3. Locate the DOSBox config file, and then change these params: